Homoaromaticity: Criterion for homoaromaticity

 A number of exceptions to these conventional rules exist, however.
 Many molecules, including Möbius 4nπ electron species, pericyclic transition states, molecules in which delocalized electrons circulate in the ring plane or through σ (rather than π) bonds, many transition-metal sandwich molecules, and others have been deemed aromatic though they somehow deviate from the conventional parameters for aromaticity.

 Consequently, the criterion for homoaromatic delocalization remains similarly ambiguous and somewhat controversial.
 The homotropylium cation, (C_{8}H_{9}^{+}), though not the first example of a homoaromatic compound ever discovered, has proven to be the most studied of the compounds classified as homoaromatic, and is therefore often considered the classic example of homoaromaticity.
 By the mid-1980s, there were more than 40 reported substituted derivatives of the homotropylium cation, reflecting the importance of this ion in formulating our understanding of homoaromatic compounds.

 Early evidence for homoaromaticity

 After initial reports of a "homoaromatic" structure for the tris-homocyclopropenyl cation were published by Winstein, many groups began to report observations of similar compounds.
-One of the best studied of these molecules is the homotropylium cation, the parent compound of which was first isolated as a stable salt by Pettit, et al. in 1962, when the group reacted cyclooctatraene with strong acids.
+One of the best studied of these molecules is the homotropylium cation, the parent compound of which was first isolated as a stable salt by Pettit, et al. in 1962, when the group reacted cyclooctatetraene with strong acids.
 Much of the early evidence for homoaromaticity comes from observations of unusual NMR properties associated with this molecule.